-Far from being a sad state of affairs, September in particular is a month which can positively influence the rest of the year.
+Far from being a sad state of affairs, September, in particular, is a month that can positively influence the rest of the year.
 When I was just 11 years old, the beginning of September marked my entrance into secondary education.
 I remember how my mother left me at the school gates with tears in her eyes as she watched me walk into an exciting, new and also slightly scary stage of my life.
-During my first day at secondary school there was an assembly in which the Deputy Head teacher gave a rousing speech to encourage us to make the most of our schooling careers.
+During my first day at secondary school, there was an assembly in which the Deputy Headteacher gave a rousing speech to encourage us to make the most of our schooling careers.
 To this day, I still remember the sound advice he gave us:

 START AS YOU MEAN TO GO ON.

 As a pupil, this meant starting this new stage of my academic career with the best intentions and commitment to complete everything to the best of my abilities.
 Now that I have long since surpassed this stage and stepped onto the employment ladder, this phrase which continues to echo in my mind seems to have taken on a new meaning.
 No longer does it simply correspond to doing my best (although this is undoubtedly still important) but rather, to establishing how to start my career in a way that I can ultimately find my niche.